Does Being Offered A College Interview Mean Anything?

 What Is the Purpose of the Interview?

 An admissions interview serves multiple purposes.
-It personalizes you as a candidate by giving you the opportunity to share information about yourself beyond what is listed on your transcript, in your activities list, and so on.
-It also shows that you don’t just look good on paper; you can also talk the talk, and are truly passionate about the things you discussed in your application.
+For one, it personalizes you as a candidate by giving you the opportunity to share information about yourself beyond what is listed on your transcript, in your activities list, and so on.
+It also shows that you don’t just look good on paper—you can also talk the talk, and are truly passionate about the things you discussed in your application.
 Finally, the interview allows admissions officers to evaluate whether your reasons for wanting to attend their school are genuine, and how well your goals align with what they have to offer.

 How Much Do Interviews Matter?

 With a few exceptions, interviews are generally not defining factors in the admissions process.
-Of course, if you completely bomb your interview by swearing, bad mouthing the school, and disrespecting the interviewer, there’s a good chance that you’ve just bought yourself a rejection letter, but the average interview is never so cut and dry.
+Of course, if you completely bomb your interview by swearing, badmouthing the school, or disrespecting the interviewer, there’s a good chance that you’ve just bought yourself a rejection letter, but the average interview is never so cut and dry.

 Interviews Are Offered to Most or Some Applicants

-This is a much more common scenario.
 Usually, a school that offers interviews will do so through alumni volunteers.
 A school will do its best to provide an interview for every applicant who wants one.
-Due to limited alumni volunteers and geographic distribution, it is not always possible to provide everyone with an interview.
+Due to limited alumni volunteers and geographic distribution, though, it is not always possible to provide everyone with an interview.

-Generally, schools will try to offer interviews to as many applicants as possible, usually before applications have even been screened.
-This means that your strength as an applicant is of no consideration when they are scheduling interviews.
+Generally, though, schools will try to offer interviews to as many applicants as possible, sometimes before applications have even been initially screened.
+So, your strength as an applicant is of no consideration when they are scheduling interviews.
 That being said, an interview is still an opportunity to enhance your candidacy, even slightly, so make sure you’re thoughtful about how you can put your best foot forward in case you are offered one.

 Interviews Are Not Offered

 To summarize, in general being offered an interview is not a good indication of the status of your application.
-Furthermore, interviews will only rarely be a determining factor in your admissions process.
-That being said, there are some unique scenarios in which interviews become increasingly important later on in the admissions process to a particular program within the institution as a whole.
-In these cases, though, that process will not come as a surprise.
-In general, this process occurs in specialized programs with more extensive admission screenings.
+Interviews will only rarely be a determining factor in your admissions process.
+That being said, there are some unique scenarios in which interviews are an important part of the admissions process to a particular program within the institution as a whole.
+In these cases, though, that should not come as a surprise.